danieltuveson/danieltuveson.github.io/_posts/2024-12-10-stupidly-typed-languages.markdown

 categories: programming languages stupid satire
 ---

 Earlier this week, I was browsing a programming forum and saw two fellows arguing about the definitions of “strong” and “weak” typing.
 One of the fellows argued that Python has a “strong” type system, because every object has a type, and that C has a “weak” type system because the programmer can circumvent the type system by casting.
-The other argued that this definition deviated from the original definition of “strong” typing in that a program with “strong” types will not run unless a program satisfies a set of constraints determined by a typechecker, and that by this definition, C would be “strongly typed” and Python would be “weakly typed”.
+The other argued that this definition deviated from the original definition of “strong” typing in that a program with “strong” types will not run unless the program satisfies a set of constraints determined by a typechecker, and that by this definition, C would be “strongly typed” and Python would be “weakly typed”.

 “Alas,” a third fellow chimed in, “‘strongly typed’ and ‘weakly typed’ are not rigorously defined academic terms,” and then linked to this [wikipedia page](https://en.wikipedia.org/wiki/Strong_and_weak_typing).